Best Wi-Fi routers for Spectrum in 2026: get superior internet speeds

-If you're a Spectrum internet user, getting your own Wi-Fi router can unlock better speed, coverage, and control.
+If you're a Spectrum internet user, getting your own Wi-Fi router can unlock better speed, coverage, and more control.
 It also helps you avoid the monthly rental fee for Spectrum's equipment and gives you more flexibility to customize your network.

 But before you buy just any router, it’s important to know that not all routers can deliver peak performance with Spectrum.
 You need the best Wi-Fi router for Spectrum – one that can fully support its high-speed plans and handle multiple devices without lag, buffering, or dropped connections.